 A Few Key Ingredients

 You don’t need a lengthy list of ingredients to make this dinner dish either.
 Just a few key elements really bring the flavor.
-They are:

 - Pimento peppers